-Coming March 2017 -THE Definitive Guide To RFID, Wi-Fi, Bluetooth Low Energy (BLE), Infrared, Ultrasound, UWB, and Other Real-Time Location Systems (RTLS) - 2017 Version.
-This report will be THE essential reference and educational tool for anyone interested in RTLS technology - particulary its use in mobile device indoor location determination and associated use cases.
+Coming November 2020 -THE Definitive Guide To RFID, Wi-Fi, Bluetooth Low Energy (BLE), Infrared, Ultrasound, UWB, and Beacon-Based and Other Real-Time Location Systems (RTLS) and Internet of Things (IoT) Systems.
+This report will be THE essential reference and educational tool for anyone interested in RTLS and IoT technology.

 This report is different than nearly all other “technical” reports in that it does not focus on market sizing, growth projections, and other high-level metrics and associated explanations.
 In the author’s opinion, while those reports play an important role in explaining the overall market dynamics of a particular technical area, they are of limited use in understanding the technologies at a usable level—usable both in terms of detailed technical understanding, and in making actual purchasing decisions with respect to specific technology variations and associated vendors.
 This report focuses on providing such “usable” information, specifically targeted to:

 IT and Network Executives